 While CBDCs offer many benefits, there are also some challenges to consider:

-If people start using CBDCs instead of regular bank accounts, traditional banks could be affected, as they might lose control over deposits and lending. - Infrastructure Needs
+- Impact on Banks If people switch to CBDCs instead of regular bank accounts, it could shake up traditional banks.
+They might lose their grip on deposits and lending.

 The Future of CBDCs